CJBok/SDV-Mods/CJBCheatsMenu/README.md

 * Fixed relationship editor not letting you decrease friendships if you have "No Friendship Decay" enabled.
 * Fixed relationship list not using translated name when sorting.
 * Fixed Luremaster and Mariner options being swapped.
+* Fixed fast machine processing not working in constructed buildings.

 1.17 (2018-02-11):
 * Updated to SMAPI 2.4.